osamahabib5/rag_okc_project/SUBMISSION.md

 # Submission Information

-Applicant Name:
+Applicant Name: Osama Bin Habib

-Applicant Email Address (the one you applied to the role with):
+Applicant Email Address (the one you applied to the role with): habib_osama@yahoo.com